-The Sentinel backup and restore utility is a script that performs a backup of the system data and also lets you restore the data at any given point in time.
-However, this utility cannot be used to back up a Collector Manager or the operating system components and configuration.
+The Sentinel backup and restore utility is a script that backs up the Sentinel data and also lets you restore the data at any given point in time.
+This utility helps you back up only the Sentinel data in Sentinel server.
+This utility is not applicable for Collector Manager, Correlation Engine, and operating system configuration data.